GovindYadav16/PersonalLoan/README.md

-# Personal Loan ML Project - AllLife Bank
+# Personal Loan ML Project - BXB Bank

 A machine learning project for predicting personal loan purchases for AllLife Bank customers using various classification algorithms.

 ## Business Context

-**AllLife Bank** is a US bank with a growing customer base, primarily consisting of liability customers (depositors).
+**BXB Bank** is a US bank with a growing customer base, primarily consisting of liability customers (depositors).
 The bank has a small number of borrowers (asset customers) and aims to rapidly expand its loan business to increase interest earnings.

 **Problem Statement:** Management wants to convert existing liability customers into personal loan customers while retaining them as depositors.
 A campaign last year for liability customers achieved a conversion rate of over 9%, encouraging the retail marketing department to develop more targeted campaigns.